jbush001/NyuziProcessor/firmware/3D-renderer/README.md

 objects (torus, cube, and teapot) which can be selected by changing #defines at the top of main.cpp.

-There are two phases to the rendering pipeline.
+There are a few phases to the rendering pipeline.
 At the end of each phase, threads will block at a barrier until all other threads are finished.
 The pipeline is structured as follows: